pkardas/notes/books/head-first-design-patterns.md

 Design principle:

-> Factor composition over inheritance.
+> Favour composition over inheritance.

 Creating systems using composition gives you a lot more flexibility.
 Not only does it let you encapsulate a family of algorithms into their own set of classes, but it also lets you change behaviour at runtime.
 Composition Is used in many design patterns and you will see a lot more about its advantages and disadvantages throughout the book.